 After table and index reorganization is completed and 20 days have elapsed, the Tivoli Storage Manager server queries the database to determine whether additional reorganization of any tables or indices is needed.

-You can use the following command to view the reorganization flags for the tables and their indexes:
+You can log in with the DB2 instance user ID, and then use the following command to view the reorganization flags for the tables and their indexes:

 db2 reorgchk current statistics on table all >db2reorgchk.out